Can deep breathing cure doctor burnout? new study says maybe.

 Summary

-This study tests if a breathing and meditation program (Sudarshan Kriya Yoga and Sahaj Meditation) can reduce burnout and improve well-being in healthcare workers.
-About 180 doctors, nurses, and other clinicians will be randomly assigned to the program or a control group.
-Participants will practice relaxation exercises daily for 4 weeks, and researchers will measure changes in burnout, heart rate, and sleep using a wearable ring.
+This study tests whether a breathing and meditation program (Sudarshan Kriya Yoga and Sahaj Meditation) can reduce burnout and improve well-being in doctors, nurses, and other clinicians.
+About 180 healthcare workers will be randomly assigned to the program or a control group.
+The study measures changes in burnout scores, heart rate, and sleep using a smart ring.

 Get updates